 To perform an effective comparison, the results for the original high-resolution measured \acp{HRTF} are provided as the `Target' results.
-These `Target' results are the best performance that can be achieved as it effectively compares the localisation performance of the original high-resolution \ac{HRTF} with itself.
-Therefore the proposed method and the two other baselines need to be benchmarked against the `Target' performance.
+These `Target' results are the best performance that can be achieved as they effectively compare the localisation performance of the original high-resolution \ac{HRTF} with itself.
+Therefore, the proposed method and the two other baselines must be benchmarked against the `Target' performance.